-The tuition charge for one year of undergraduate study for UK/EU students is £9,000 for 2016-17.
+The tuition charge for one year of undergraduate study for UK/EU students in their first year is £9,250 for 2017-18.
+For students in subsequent years it is £9,000.
 You can access a loan from the UK government for the full amount of your tuition fee, which you only need repay once you leave your course and earn above a certain amount.

 Full details of the University's tuition charges and financial support, including fee levels for international students, and of support available from the government and other sources, can be found on the University's Fees and funding pages.

 At St John's, students benefit from reasonably-priced accommodation and meals for the duration of their course.
 Read more about fees and living costs at St John's in the pages on Accommodation and Food and drink.

 In terms of government support, UK students can access a basic maintenance loan towards their living costs regardless of household income level, and students with a household income of less than £42,875 are eligible to access a variable non-repayable bursary of up to £3,700.

 St John's scholarships and grants

 The College offers a scholarship to support international undergraduates in financial need from developing countries.
 For more information see the page Grants, prizes and scholarships.

 The College is able to offer additional Grants, prizes and scholarships for various expenses relating to your studies, such as books, field-courses and travel in connection with special studies, projects and dissertations.